 |||C. Pask, “Physical interpretation of Petermann's strange spot size for single-mode fibres”, Electron.
 Lett.
 20 (3), 144 (1984), doi:10.1049/el:19840097|

 |||C. D. Hussey and F. Martinez, “Approximate analytical forms for the propagation characteristics of single-mode optical fibres”, Electron.
 Lett.
 21 (23), 1103 (1985), doi:10.1049/el:19850783|

 |||M. Artiglia et al., “Mode field diameter measurements in single-mode optical fibers”, J. Lightwave Technol.
 7 (8), 1139 (1989)|

-See also: modes, Gaussian beams, beam radius, effective mode area, fiber joints, mode size converters, fibers, single-mode fibers, dispersion-shifted fibers, Spotlight article 2014-07-28
+See also: modes, Gaussian beams, beam radius, effective mode area, fiber joints, mode field converters, fibers, single-mode fibers, dispersion-shifted fibers, The Photonics Spotlight 2014-07-28

 and other articles in the category fiber optics and waveguides